Aloe Care

 Planting Aloe

 Plant aloe in dry soil that has excellent drainage.
 This plant is vulnerable to root rot, and drainage is important.
 Aloe plants naturally grow in poor-quality soil, so plant them in a succulent or cactus mix, or create your own mix by combining potting soil equal parts sand or perlite.
 Plants thrive in soil that is slightly acidic, although aloe plants are adaptable and can adjust to varying conditions.
 Aloe plants don’t mind being somewhat rootbound, but overgrown plants can become top-heavy and may fall over.
 Repot when the roots emerge through the drainage holes and the plant has outgrown its pot.
-Transplant to a larger container or divide the plant into several smaller plants and repot them in appropriately sized containers.
+Transplant to a larger container or divide the plant into several smaller plants and repot them in an appropriately sized container.

 safari-sunrise-aloe-planting-near-large-log.jpg